Business/Career

 Lack of a Mission/Purpose

 Far beyond a desire to work for better remuneration, workers also seek to work with an enterprise whose goals align with their own personal values.
 Unfortunately a lot of small business owners do not clearly define the reason or purpose for setting up that business.
 A business without a clear mission or purpose can go in any (or many) direction(s), and fail at any time.
-This would result from bringing in a mix of workers with different goals.
-They find it difficult to agree or even focus on the job.
-Therefore, define the goals of your enterprise, and make it clear to your employees from the onset.
-You can thus hire workers who agree with the mission you set out to accomplish, and can cooperate to achieve that mission or goal.

 The Get-Rich-Quick Mentality.
 No, No, That’s a Tall Dream….

-There is no such thing as sudden breakthrough, or an overnight success in business.
-Success is a journey, the sum of many years of effort and consistency in the right direction.
 You must give your business enough time to evolve and grow.
 Make use of all the inputs derived from experience and continuous gathering of relevant knowledge to support your business growth over time.
 It may take a good number of years and continuous nurturing to have a breakthrough.
 But your patience and perseverance would be well worth it.

 Failing to Plan – In Fact, Where is Your Business Plan?

 Do you have a business plan?
 Well, that’s not particularly strange for a new or small business.
 Most small business owners are guilty of that.
-A business plan helps you to outline steps you intend to take in order to run, finance and market your business successfully.
-It also helps to clarify your business needs so you can work on them.
+A business plan helps you to outline steps you intend to take in order to run, finance, and market your business successfully.
+It also helps to clarify your business needs, so you can work on them.
 Including where and how to source for funds, and how to reach your customers.

 Handling Your Current Customers with Levity

-Customers are the soul of every business, the reason why your business exists in the first instance.
+Customers are the soul of every business; the reason why your business exists in the first instance.
 They are the source of all your profits.
 So you must nurture quality relationships with these customers.
 Show them how valuable they are from time to time.
 It could be through calls or messages of appreciation.

 • Attempting to Be an All-in-One Solution: You cannot please everyone, nor solve every problem out there.
 So you must identify the target customers who need your service or product the most.
 From thence, research into their needs and habits, and focus on solving their problems for them.

 • Lack of Integrity: Learn to come out clean to state the current situation in your business, including the unsavoury news.
 Keep the public up-to-date on your business.
 Facts are attractive, because they would earn you respect and show you are dependable.
 Don’t cover up your mistakes.
-It may get exposed suddenly elsewhere, and the damage would be quite significant.
+It may suddenly get exposed elsewhere, and the damage would be quite significant.

 • Being a Poor Leader: Take charge of your business affairs and direct your team with determination.
-Communicate your goals to them, plan with them, motivate and supervise them.
+Communicate your goals clearly to them, plan with them, motivate and supervise them.
 You can do all that without being mean, of course.
 Never allow yourself or your staff to lose focus.

 • Not Asking for Referrals: That good thing you are doing to please your customers should not go unnoticed by other people.
 Ask your customers to refer others to your business.
 You may even offer an incentive to them for bringing referrals.
 Existing customers are invaluable marketing agents, so don’t ignore them.